carbonWinter/the-big-guns/federal-litigation.md

       We know how to litigate matters in federal court as it can often provide an advantage both to the defendant and to counsel well-versed in the venue.
 Further, we have actual trial experience in California and Nevada federal courts."
   - heading: Can you keep my case from being pulled into Federal Court?
     content: Maybe.
-If your case meets all of the criteria for federal diversity jurisdiction and defense counsel timely files their petition for removal to federal court, there is virtually no chance of preventing removal.
+If your case meets all of the criteria for federal diversity jurisdiction and defense counsel timely files their petition for removal to Federal Court, there is virtually no chance of preventing removal.
 Otherwise, there might be a chance.
-Since all cases are different and have many moving pieces, contact us to determine whether your case should be in state or federal court.
+Since all cases are different and have many moving pieces, contact us to determine whether your case should be in state or Federal Court.
   - heading: What other types of Federal Litigation do you handle?
     content: There are several federal-question cases that we do not handle at this time- criminal matters, employment litigation based on federal statutes, ERISA